compsigh/web/app/docs/web-platform/02-how-to-publish.md

 <p style={{ color: 'var(--color-light-50)' }}>(Optional)</p>

-This shows up at the top of the page, as well as in the Community tab.
+Authors are rendered at the top of the page.

 - `name` can be whatever you want — *most put their <CasePreserver>Discord</CasePreserver> username to keep with the theme :)*
 - `avatar` represents a filepath, relative to the `public/` directory, to the image displayed next to your name

+Examples:

 ```markdown showLineNumbers {4-7} title="community/cue.md"
 ---